 - *Visitors are not permitted in the waiting room or in curtained exam rooms

-- 1 designated visitor per day; designated person can change day to day
+- 2 designated visitors per day; designated people can change day to day

 - Clinical appointment - 1 support person/caregiver can participate in exam room questions and care